 - Likely to get a career in agriculture, law enforcement, skilled trades and technical fields

-No other MBTI character is as eager to challenge traditional expectations more than the ISFP.
+No other personality type is as eager to challenge traditional expectations more than the ISFP.
 What’s more, they do so with their daring and creative view of the world, expressed in their design and aesthetics.
 They do not shy away from challenging and reinventing themselves if they see fit.
 This creates a sense of spontaneity about them, which can surprise even their closest family and friends.
-Artists, as Myers-Briggs explained, have a knack for gambling and risky behavior, but their attunement to their environment and the moment often allows them to do better than most.
+Artists have a knack for gambling and risky behavior, but their attunement to their environment and the moment often allows them to do better than most.
 They enjoy connecting with others and usually have the perfect compliment stored up that can melt any heart.
 They are sensitive to harsh criticism and it can be hard for them to step out of the moment long enough to let things cool down.

 - In college, likely to report low levels of assertiveness